 Mascot, Theme, & Color

 The Monument mascot was officially adopted in 1999 when Monument was opened.

 Students and Facilities

 Our behavior expectations at Monument are found in every classroom and throughout the building.
-Students are taught the expectations at the beginning of the year by their teachers and then systematically during the year.
-By teaching the expectations and reminding them every day of the commitment we all have to those expectations, referrals for misbehavior have significantly gone down each year.
-We reinforceÂ students for their positive choices by verbally praising them, giving themÂ Monument MoneyÂ they can purchase rewards with, and the Student of the Month positive recognition assemblies held every month.Â Our teachers, staff, and parents work together for our awesome students and we thank every one of them.
+Students are taught the expectations at the beginning of the year by their teachers and again throughout the year.
+By teaching the expectations and reminding them every day of the commitment we all have to those expectations, students experience success each day.
+We reinforceÂ students for their positive choices by verbally commending them, giving themÂ Monument MoneyÂ which can be redeemed for extra privileges, and the Student of the Month positive recognition assemblies held every month.Â Our teachers, staff, and parents work together for our fabulous students.

 All Behavior is Chosen to Align with these Three Personal Standards

 1. Be Respectful

 2. Make Good Decisions

 Academic Progress and Expectations